Vueless Docs

 npm run sb:preview

-Hiding unused components in storybook
+Hiding unused components in Storybook

 If you don’t plan to use certain Vueless components, you can hide them from Storybook by setting the storybook key to false in the specific component’s config.